kotools/samples/README.md

 fun greet(name: String = "World"): String = "Hello $name!"
 ```

-When generating the documentation using Dokka, Kotools Samples will inline both
+When you generate the documentation with Dokka, Kotools Samples will inline both
-Kotlin and Java examples into the documentation, making them visible online and
+the Kotlin and Java examples directly in the documentation and automatically
-in the IDE.
+restore the main sources afterward, ensuring that the examples do not pollute
+your actual codebase.

 ## 📣 Show Your Support